 Today, in such a fluid digital marketing landscape, content marketing is the most effective strategy that has been able to deliver consistent results.

 According to Content Marketing Institute, in North America, more than 90% B2B marketers use content marketing but only 9% agreed they’re very effective at it and 33% said they’re effective.

 So, why most marketers feel that they fall short.
 It’s just because of no clear goals, non-alignment of content strategy with marketing strategy and lesser variety of content.

-In B2B businesses, buyer’s lifecycle is usually longer as most often high value products/services are involved that requires longer consideration and extensive research before buying.
+In B2B businesses, buyer’s lifecycle is usually longer as most often high-value products/services are involved that requires longer consideration and extensive research before buying.

 - Always document your marketing and content strategy with clear goals.

-- By implementing the first and second tips, you must have idea about the buying lifecycle, then use it to create content.
-Just try to assist them through your content throughout their buying journey, and provide them with required resources, information and data, especially from unbiased sources to enable them to make a successful purchase decision.
+- By implementing the first and second tips, you must have an idea about the buying lifecycle, then use it to create content.
+Just try to assist them through your content throughout their buying journey, and provide them with required resources, information, and data, especially from unbiased sources to enable them to make a successful purchase decision.

-- Deliver variety of content.
+- Deliver a variety of content.
 Most B2B marketers are limited to web content and blogs, there are other types of content available as well such as case studies, ebooks, podcast, videos, infographics etc. Heidi Cohen’s 27 B2B Content Marketing Tactics, will give you food for thought.

 - Find out frequently asked questions of your targets and use it in content marketing, instead of leaving it in FAQs section worthlessly.

 Use your logic and take help of your analytics, and draw a clean content strategy.